NativeScript/docs-v7/plugins/unit-tests.md

 ```

-The whole structure comes after you init your plugin from the [nativescript-plugin-seed](https://github.com/NativeScript/nativescript-plugin-seed) so you do not need to care about anything.
+The [NativeScript plugin seed](https://github.com/NativeScript/nativescript-plugin-seed) builds this structure automatically when you initialize your plugin, so don’t worry about creating these files and folders manually.

-Let's write a few additional tests to default ones as a showcase.
-We will continue from the point where [Building UI Plugins Using Composite Components]({% building-ui-plugins-composite-components %}) article left us so be sure you are aware of it.
+Let’s add a few additional tests to the `tests.js` file.
+We will continue from the point where [Building UI Plugins Using Composite Components]({% slug building-ui-plugins-composite-components %}) article left us so be sure you are aware of it.
 In order to test the three properties defined there we will write a test for each of them.
 Each test will be in a separate suite.

 ```
 describe("topText property", function() {